OSGeo/OSGeoLive-doc/zh/quickstart/openjump_quickstart.rst

 style and line thickness, transparency, adding labels, and determining at which maximum and minimum scales the layer is displayed at.

-* MacOSX users press the “Apple” key to access this menu.
+* MacOSX users press the :guilabel:`Apple` key to access this menu.

 .. image:: ../../images/screenshots/1024x768/openjump_ss_03.png
    :scale: 55